Status: Recently completed

-Kaduna and Ogun states have been selected because they are both endemic for two or more of the NTDs affecting the skin and there is variation in partner support; Kaduna state has had partner support while Ogun has not.
+Kaduna and Ogun states were selected because they are both endemic for two or more of the NTDs affecting the skin and there is variation in partner support; Kaduna state has had partner support while Ogun has not.

 Phase One: Reflect

-Existing mechanisms for case detection, referral and treatment of skin NTDs will be explored through literature reviews and participatory meetings with affected persons and frontline health workers in Ogun.
+Existing mechanisms for case detection, referral and treatment of skin NTDs were explored through literature reviews and participatory meetings with affected persons and frontline health workers in Ogun.

 Phase Two: Plan

-Findings from phase one will inform participatory action planning meetings with community and health system stakeholders from Ogun and Kaduna to co-design an intervention for improving case detection, referral and treatment of skin NTDs.
+Findings from phase one informed participatory action planning meetings with community and health system stakeholders from Ogun and Kaduna to co-design an intervention for improving case detection, referral and treatment of skin NTDs.

 Phase Three: Act